--Eligible individuals must have made significant impact to their organization or community involving technical excellence, professional development or innovation within the realm of geospatial lidar technology.*
+-Eligible individuals must have made a significant impact on their organization or community involving technical excellence, professional development or innovation within the realm of geospatial lidar technology.*

 *Please note: self-nominations will be removed.